wolfyzvf/Zimbra-Collaboration-Bash-Completion/README.md

 1. Autocompletion on accounts/server
 2. Autocompletion on accounts/server attributes
 3. Autocompletion on logging attributes
+4. Autocompletion for zmcontrol

 # Roadmap
-1. Autocompletion on the domain
+1. Autocompletion on the domain attributes
 2. Add help when autocomplete a command
-3. Add automcompletion for the zmmailbox command
+3. Add autocompletion for the zmmailbox command

 # License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,